Updated on August 5, 2017

-Blogs and other social media quote “Dust if You Must” as inspirational poetry.
+Many blogs and other social media sites quote “Dust if You Must” as inspirational poetry.
 Some sites credit the poem to Anonymous or Unknown Author.
 Others, like this Tumblr blog, cite Milligan as the poet.

 There is little information about Milligan online.
-From my limited research, I learned she is from Lancashire, a maritime county in North West England.
+From my brief research, I learned she is from Lancashire, a maritime county in North West England.
 The county town of Lancaster lies on the banks of the River Lune.

-Her poem appeared in the 21st edition of The Lady weekly, a magazine “for elegant women with elegant minds.”
+Her poem appeared in the 21st edition of The Lady, a London-based publication “for elegant women with elegant minds.”
 That was September 15, 1998.

-The Lady has been in continuous publication since 1885 – more than a century now.
-It is “widely respected as England’s longest running weekly magazine for women.”
+The Lady has been in continuous circulation since 1885.
+Quoting the publisher, it is “widely respected as England’s longest running weekly magazine for women.”

-If you’ve read my blog for a while, you know that savoring home involves making a home.
+If you have followed my blog for a while, you know that savoring home involves making a home.
 But it’s not about keeping it spotless.
-Housecleaning plays a part, but only a part.
+Housework plays a part, but it’s only a part.

 The dusting can wait.

 Thank you for reading this article.
 Now it’s YOUR turn to chime in.
-How much time do you spend on dusting and cleaning your home?
-What activity could you be doing instead?
+How much time do you spend cleaning and dusting your home?
+What could you be doing instead?

-I’d love to hear about the beauty in YOUR everyday world.
+I would love to hear of the beauty in your daily world.
 Let’s fill the comments with friendly conversation.
-Scroll down to leave a reply, ask a question, or just say hello.
+Scroll down a bit to leave a reply, ask a question, or just say hello.